Skill Sheet: What You Will Learn Here

 - Notes to controlling risk and enhance success in trading

-A penny saved is a penny earned, is the mantra you need to adopt if you want to succeed in stock trading.
-Therefore, the risk mitigation strategies you adopt are as crucial as your stock trading strategies.
-You need to plan for every disaster and have specific risk mitigation techniques to lessen its impact.
+A penny saved is a penny earned is the mantra you need to adopt if you want to succeed in stock trading.
+Therefore, the risk mitigation plan you adopt is as crucial as your stock trading strategy.
+You need to plan for every disaster and can use various types of risk mitigation strategies to lessen its impact.

 Risk mitigation is an element of risk management.
-Different traders adopt different types of mitigation techniques.
+Different traders adopt different types of risk mitigation strategies.
 The same trader may also use various techniques under different circumstances to keep risks at bay.

 Why do losses occur?